PhuongHoang68/team-profile-generator/README.md

 ## What this app is:
 A Node.js command-line app that takes the user's inputs in the command-line and automatically generate an app with the user's engineering team's information.

+## User Story
+AS A manager.

+I WANT to generate a webpage that displays my team's basic info.

+SO THAT I have quick access to their emails and GitHub profiles.

 ## Technical components:
 built using Node.js, inquirer prompts, object-oriented programming and test driven development.
 Stylized using Bootstrap